sjacks49/shawnjj-portfolio/README.md

 - Open the GitHub setup walkthrough: `teachme ~/step/walkthroughs/week-1-setup/github-setup-walkthrough.md`
   - If the tutorial panel does not open or display the walkthrough contents, try refreshing the page.

 Then follow the on-screen instructions to set up your repo.

 Testing, Testing.
-Is this thing on?"
+Is this thing on?

 "I must not fear.
 Fear is the mindkiller.
 Fear is the little death that brings about total obliteration.
 I will face my fear, I will permit it to pass over me and through me.
 And when my fear is gone, I will turn and face fear;s path, and only I will remain." -Bene Geseret